Skip to content

 Steel toe boots

-Steel toe boots or shoes will protect your feet from heavy equipment and other falling hazards.
-They come at a wide range of prices, so just look for a pair that’s lightweight enough to wear all day.
+Steel-toe boots or shoes protect your feet from heavy equipment and other falling hazards.
+They are available at a range of prices, so just look for a pair that’s lightweight enough to wear all day.

 Your feet swell throughout the day, so you’ll get the best fit if you do your shopping in the evening.
 Make sure to wear the same type of socks you’ll be wearing on the job, too.